Causes of Hair Loss for Black Men

 I Have Dreadlocks and Think I’m Suffering from Central Centrifugal Cicatricial Alopecia – What Should I Do?

 If you wear dreadlocks and identify with the symptoms of Central Centrifugal Cicatricial Alopecia and want to stop hair loss from spreading or becoming permanent, it is advisable to style hair naturally.
 This averts unnecessary pressure from being placed on the scalp, which aggravate the condition.
 If you find the idea of not wearing dreadlocks traumatic then reducing the length of your locs is an alternative.
-Seeking treatment, such as ProTress, to stimulate hair growth is also recommended to prevent permanent hair loss and restore hair growth.
+Seeking treatment, such as ProTress, to stimulate hair growth and reduce hair loss is also recommended.
 Click here to learn more about how to maintain dreadlocks, preventing further hair loss and thinning.

 Can Cornrows or Braids Cause Hair Loss for Black Men?